How A South Korean City Is Changing Tactics To Tamp Down Its COVID-19 Surge

 "We're now seeing all-out local transmissions nationwide," Dr. Kim Dong-hyun, a professor at the Hallym University College of Medicine in Chuncheon city, referring to infections that have been traced to the region in South Korea where the infection was reported.

 This represents a new phase of the outbreak, Kim argues, and authorities must adapt their response to it.
-At first, they were focused on tracking suspected cases and quarantining them.
-But, says Kim, "at this point, tracing how the infection spread is meaningless."
+At first they were focused on tracking suspected cases and quarantining them.
+But, Kim says, "at this point, tracing how the infection spread is meaningless."
 Tracing takes up too many resources, he says.
 He adds that the city doesn't have enough epidemiological investigators and that the virus is so widespread that investigators can no longer sort out who infected whom in Daegu.

 Kim Hyeonggab, president of the Korean Association of Public Health Doctors and a medical volunteer in Daegu, says he's seeing a shift in tactics from health authorities from trying to contain and trace the virus to trying to mitigate its impact and prevent deaths.
 This has been done nationwide and involves a range of actions, from canceling schools to calling off K-pop concerts.